History of the Restaurant

 Katy’s experience in Operations Management is proving very useful in streamlining and modernising the mechanics of the restaurant, allowing our fantastic team to focus on what they do best; provide you with brilliant food, award winning service and out of this world wines and drinks.

-Martin & Katy have, and continue to maintain the values that Stephen, Janet & Sue instilled, whilst putting their own stamp on it, such as employing an experienced mixologist to expand the Pipe's cocktail and spirits offering and ("finally" as some of you may exclaim) opening our doors on Sunday lunchtimes ...where we think you'll find the best Sunday lunch you'll find outside of your Mum's house (a bold claim, we know!).
+Martin & Katy have, and continue to maintain the values that Stephen, Janet & Sue instilled, whilst putting their own stamp on it such as employing an experienced mixologist to expand the Pipe's cocktail and spirits offering and ("finally" as some of you may exclaim) opening our doors on Sunday lunchtimes ...where we think you'll find the best Sunday lunch outside of your Mum's house (a bold claim, we know!).

 Our cellars offer a wide range of wines from around the world and we travel the globe seeking out interesting winemakers with a passion for their craft.
 We also work very closely with our food suppliers to ensure only the highest quality (locally sourced wherever possible) produce is supplied for our chefs to work their alchemy with.